Kosovo independence precedent: Kosovo does not establish a precedent

 Some leaders argue that the Kosovo situation is unique and does not establish a precedent.

 In a statement issued 19 February 2008 the U.S. State Department argued every territorial conflict is unique.
 It said Kosovo's unilateral independence cannot be used by other states to resolve disputes.
 When asked about the Kosovo's independence in reference to recognition of South Ossetia, Secretary of State Condoleezza Rice dismissed it and said, "we've been very clear that Kosovo is sui generis and that that is because of the special circumstances out of which the breakup of Yugoslavia came.
 The special circumstances of the aggression of the Milosevic forces against Kosovars, particularly Albanian Kosovars, and it’s a special circumstance."
 Rice additionally referred to UN sanctions on the then-Federal Republic of Yugoslavia and the presence of UNMIK as reasons for Kosovo being a special case.

 Secretary-General of the United Nations Ban Ki-moon in an interview for Interfax news agency said "Each situation needs to be examined based on its unique circumstances," and said Kosovo was a "highly distinctive situation" because of the intervention of the international community.
 At the same time he emphasised that recognition is left up to UN member states and is not decided by the Secretariat or the Secretary-General.

+Since 2010 (ICJ Advisory Opinion), international legal scholarship has largely converged on this view: (1) Kosovo did not establish a general legal right to secession.
+(2)The ICJ ruled that Kosovo’s declaration did not violate international law, but at the same time it did not create a legal precedent.